 Free help to leave religious cults like Mormonism, Scientology and Jehovah's Witnesses with GDPR

-There are many organisations out there claiming to be the only true Church of Jesus Christ.
+There are many organizations out there claiming to be the only true Church of Jesus Christ.
 They welcome you with open arms and love bombing.
 But once you try to leave, they make it as hard as possible for you and act in a rather unchristian way.

 If you have decided you want to be a member, resigning can lead to unwanted contact with Church leaders or members and frequent queries.
 Often the resignation request is processed years later or not at all.
-With the help of GDPR you can leave the Church quickly and easily and it is forbidden for Church leaders to contact you during the resignation.
+With the help of GDPR you can leave the Church quickly and easily, and it is forbidden for Church leaders to contact you during the resignation.
 We are happy to assist you with your withdrawal from the Church free of charge.

 Please note that this is only available to citizens of the European Union where the GDPR applies.

 What does the church do with you data?

 These Organizations store a lot of sensitive information about you - for example, your name, address, date of birth, telephone number.
 If you have had children during your membership, also the names and dates of birth of your children.
 In addition, church relevant data such as your baptism date, dates of ceremonies, attendance lists are kept, members and missionaries/volunteers are given your data to visit or write letters to you.
 You are discussed in church meetings about how to get you back into the Church.
 The Church might also try to contact you to baptize your children.

 For example, the Mormon Church has issued instructions on how members of the congregation should find out your address etc. to contact you. http://tech.lds.org/wiki/Locating_members